renansz/URochester/CSC453/midterm_post.md

 4) `op->ob_sval[size] = '\0'`

-At this point the string concatenation is already finished. `op->sval` has the `"string"` value but, as we all know, in the end it's all C under the hood.
-When we work with C strings we need to follow the C conventions.
+At this point the string concatenation is already finished. `op->sval` has the `"string"` value but, as we all know, in the end it's all C under the hood and when we work with C strings we need to follow the C conventions.
 In this case, putting the `'\0'` character to indicate that the string ends here so that the interpreter can use this value as a regular C string.

 The new object `op` is then returned to the caller and the interpreter eventually gets back to `ceval.c` returning the new string and storing it in `c` as indicated in our python source code.